Bergschrat1/jekyll-theme-chirpy/_posts/2020-06-04-thoughts_about_thinking.md

 # Thoughts about thinking

-Starting here I will go chronologically through the chapters of the book and write down the things that I find most important and interesting.
+I will not talk about every chapter of the book but only about the ones that I found most interesting.

 ## Chapter 1: 'The Characters of the Story'

-In this chapter the most important thought of the book is introduced: The two systems of the mind.
+In this chapter the most important concept of the book is introduced: The two systems of the mind.
 The author distinguishes between System 1 and System 2.
 These are just names for two operational states of the mind.
 The two systems are responsible for handling different kinds of problems and get engaged whenever the mind feels like one of the systems is required to solve a problem.

 It is important to understand that both systems are necessary for a human to operate and none of them is better or worse.